-We also believe the next year will see more organizations having a ‘thin client revelation,’ because application access using thin client technology now has performance parity with PCs.
-Thus, IT teams will be seeking thin clients to reduce costs and tighten security while delivering a complete desktop experience to mobile workers.
-Whether it’s a laptop, desktop or other device, thin clients can now provide the user at the endpoint with all the applications they need to be productive, while in an airport, café, or home.
+We also believe the next year will see more organizations having a ‘endpoint revelation,’ because application access using endpoint technology now has performance parity with PCs.
+Thus, IT teams will be seeking endpoints to reduce costs and tighten security while delivering a complete desktop experience to mobile workers.
+Whether it’s a laptop, desktop or other device, endpoints can now provide the user at the endpoint with all the applications they need to be productive, while in an airport, café, or home.

 Tech Advances for the Mobile Worker